 With awe inspiring authentic objects, cutting-edge science stories, and hands on experiences, our museums in the Science Museum Group, celebrate and connect the past, present and future of science and technology.
-We do not teach or lecture our audiences about science, but we seek to inform and inspire through the experiences we offer, in and beyond the museum.
+By presenting science content in surprising and imaginative ways, our experiences expose new perspectives of science which can help engage and inspire all our audiences.

-So what are the opportunities that our SMG museums offer which can help inspire and engage our visitors with science?
+So what opportunities do our museums have to help inspire and engage our visitors with science?
 Here are our top 5 reasons…

 1. We show the applications of science

 From experiencing scientific principles first-hand in our interactive galleries, to investigating the inspiring objects in our exhibitions and galleries which have been built upon scientific concepts, visitors can see how the science learned in school is applied and has shaped the world around us.

 2. We show how science is relevant and valuable for everyday life